dev-dimas/resq-mobile/README.md

 ## Installation

-To get started with Resq Backend, follow these steps:
+To get started with Resq Mobile, follow these steps:

 1. Clone the repository